ansonhung23/DisasterPrep101/README.md

 ## Introduction

 Welcome to the GitHub repository for the DisasterPrep101 Club Website.
 This project represents my first endeavor into building a website from scratch, using HTML, CSS, and JavaScript.
-It's an initiation into web development, and I'm thrilled to share it with you.
+This website has responsive layout function, which could be viewed user-friendly in both PC and mobile.

 Please note that the "DisasterPrep101 Club" is a fictional entity and all the external links and the contact information provided are purely fictitious.